 US Nanny Institute on April 14, 2020

-Parents and caregivers play a major role in preparing their child for kindergarten.
+Parents, nannies and other caregivers play a major role in preparing their child for kindergarten.
 But what qualifies a child as kindergarten ready?
 There is no easy answer as there are many factors and children develop in their own time.

 Start by helping the child develop independence.
 Most kindergarten classrooms have one teacher and thus, kindergartners are encouraged to do some tasks independently.
 These tasks include blowing their nose, putting on their jacket, and washing their hands.
 Kindergarten readiness skills can also include being able to manage bathroom needs and being separated from parents without being upset.
 Prepare the child now by coaching him or her through these activities at home.